sercankulcu/sercankulcu.github.io/_posts/2012-02-12-the-hilbert-s-paradox.md

   - self-improvement
 ---

-Hilbert's Hotel is one of my favorite ways to think about infinity.
-The thought experiment was introduced by David Hilbert, the German mathematician, around 1924, and it remains the clearest illustration I know of why infinity does not behave like a very large finite number.
+Hilbert's Hotel is one of my favourite ways to think about infinity.
+David Hilbert described the idea in a 1924 lecture in Göttingen; it was not published formally but was later popularised by the physicist George Gamow in his 1947 book *One Two Three...
+Infinity*.
+It remains the clearest illustration I know of why infinity does not behave like a very large finite number.

 Imagine a hotel with infinitely many rooms, numbered 1, 2, 3, and so on forever.
 Every room is occupied.
 A new guest arrives.
 In an ordinary hotel with a finite number of rooms, this is simply impossible — all full means all full.